 Rowan County Court House & Arts Center

 The Rowan County Court House is a large, two-story brick building which was constructed in 1889 by city officials.
 The building is located along Main Street in Morehead, Kentucky, the county seat of Rowan County.
-The building is frequently referred to as both the most architecturally and historically significant buildings in Morehead.
-The courthouse was vacated in 1981 after the construction of a new court house and was later recognized by the National Register of Historic Places.
+The building is frequently referred to as one of both the most architecturally and historically significant buildings in Morehead.
+The courthouse was vacated in 1981 after the construction of a new courthouse and was later recognized by the National Register of Historic Places.
 Today, the building serves as the site for the Rowan County Arts Center.

 Backstory and Context

 The current Rowan County Courthouse was constructed in 1899, taking the place of an older, one-story courthouse which had previously been used by the county.
 The courthouse was constructed along main street in Morehead, Kentucky, the county seat of Rowan County.
 The courthouse is a large, two-story brick building constructed upon a rusticated limestone foundation, making it one of the most architecturally significant buildings in the city of Morehead.
 The courthouse was officially vacated and close in 1981 following the construction of a new courthouse, prompting community members and court officials to ponder the future fate of the building.
 Ultimately, the city launched conservation efforts to upkeep the building as a result of its long presence in Rowan County's legal history, an effort which, along with the building's own architectural and historical significance, led to the building being recognized by the National Register of Historic Places in 1983.